vipinvkmenon/terraform-exporter-btp/README.md

 ## Examples
 The below example explains how to use the Terraform Exporter for SAP BTP to export the Terraform configuration for an existing SAP BTP Subaccount and use it to generate the Terraform state.
 Post this the BTP Subaccount can be managed by Terraform.

 1. Launch SAP BTP Cockpit and navigate to an existing subaccount or create a new subaccount.

 2. In the Subaccount, navigate to the 'Overview' tab and find the 'Subaccount ID'

 3. Generate the json file which contains the list of resources to be exported.
-This json file can be generated by running the btptf CLI command btptf create-json - s <subaccount id>
+This json file can be generated by running the btptf CLI command
    ```bash
    btptf create-json - s 9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1
    ```
-   The resources list file with the name btpResources_<subaccount id>.json e.g btpResources_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1.json gets generated.
+   The resources list file with the name btpResources_<subaccount id>.json e.g `btpResources_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1.json` gets generated.
    ![image](./docs/img/create-json.jpg)

 4. Edit the json file and remove the resources which need not be exported and managed by Terraform.

-5. Run the btptf CLI command to export Terraform configuration using the json file. btptf export-by-json -p btpResources_<subaccount id>.json -s <subaccount id>
+5. Run the btptf CLI command to export Terraform configuration using the json file. `btptf export-by-json -p btpResources_<subaccount id>.json -s <subaccount id>`
    ```bash
    btptf export-by-json -p btpResources_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1.json -s 9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1
    ```
-6. The Terraform configurations will be generated under the folder 'generated_configurations_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1'.
+6. The Terraform configurations will be generated under the folder `generated_configurations_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1`.
 The output of the command will show an export summary which contains the information about which 'Resource Names' and their respective count.
 ![image](./docs/img/generated-config.jpg)

-7. Review the readme file NextSteps.md under the folder generated_configurations_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1 and adapt the Terraform configuration files as mentioned in the NextSteps.md
+7. Review the markdown file NextSteps.md under the folder `generated_configurations_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1` and adapt the Terraform configuration files as mentioned in the NextSteps.md

-8. In the terminal, navigate to the folder generated_configurations_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1 and run the Terraform plan command.
+8. In the terminal, navigate to the folder `generated_configurations_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1` and run the Terraform plan command.
 This will show a plan of how many resources will be imported, added, changed and destroyed.
 ![image](./docs/img/tf-plan.jpg)

 9. Run the command Terraform apply.
-This will import the Terraform state and store it in the terraform.state file in under the folder generated_configurations_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1.
+This will import the Terraform state and store it in the terraform.state file in under the folder `generated_configurations_9d3471e7-a6b3-48e2-ae4b-b9426bb24cd1`.
 ![image](./docs/img/tf-apply.jpg)

 10. Now, to modify your BTP resources in this subaccount you can change to Terraform configuration files and run a Terraform apply.